 - speaker output contacts ground

-- unit malfunctions and DC is sent
+- unit malfunctions and DC is sent to speaker output

 - the amp overheats

 Power Indicator: When the amplifier is turned on the Power indicator (on top of the amp) lights up.
 This indicator turns off with the amplifier, and will turn off if the amplifier goes into protect mode.